Filming a car video: Main image of a McLaren 570S in Murawai White

 An external monitor can be useful, particularly in bright conditions, but a tripod comes first

 If you are walking then some motion is to be expected in your footage.
-But walking around and filming different elements of a car can look awful despite even if your smartphone or camera has image stabilisation.
+But walking around and filming different elements of a car can look awful even if your smartphone or camera has image stabilisation.

-Many YouTubers such as Parker of VehicleVirgins and Paul of Supercars of London use a Joby Gorrillapod that is large enough to hold a DSLR camera.
+Many YouTubers such as Parker of VehicleVirgins and Paul of Supercars of London use a Joby Gorrillapod large enough to hold a DSLR camera.
 In doing so, they can mount their camera on virtually any surface.
 There is also the added bonus that the handle is long enough to keep their face at a reasonable distance when filming pieces to camera.

 Filming a car: The Bentley Continental GT Speed